VycSane/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. The 5-listfilesdigitonly script lists all the files\
  including the hidden one in the directory in lon\
 g format.It also list the file owner and group in numeric form.

+7. The 6-firstdirectory script creates a directory named my_first_directory in the tmp folder.